navalkishor3/spacex/README.md

 # SpaceX

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4, Bootstrap 4 & HTML 5.
+It is responsive to  all mobiles to desktop device with SEO.

 ## npm install

 Take checkout of code &  Run `npm install`.

-## Server Side Render Landing Page( Dev testing )

-Run `npm run dev:ssr`.
-Navigate to `http://localhost:4200/`.

 ## Development server

 Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+## Development server Universal

+Run `npm run serve:ssr` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding